jackkoppa/TypeScript-Handbook/pages/Enums.md

     * parenthesized constant enum expression
     * `+`, `-`, `~` unary operators applied to constant enum expression
     * `+`, `-`, `*`, `/`, `%`, `<<`, `>>`, `>>>`, `&`, `|`, `^` binary operators with constant enum expressions as operands

     It is a compile time error for constant enum expressions to be evaluated to `NaN` or `Infinity`.

-In all other cases enum member is considered computed.
+In all other cases the enum member is considered computed.

 ```ts
 enum FileAccess {